Skip to content

 Semaglutide is a GLP-1 agonist.
 GLP-1 is a hormone in our body that is responsible for the regulation of your appetite.
 By mimicking this hormone, Semaglutide activates nerve cells in your brain that are involved in monitoring your level of hunger.
 The activation of these nerve cells decreases your appetite and allows you to “feel full” faster.
 Ultimately, you’re not as hungry, so you eat less and you lose weight!

-Semaglutide is the generic name of this specific GLP-1 agonist.
-There are a number of name brand versions of Semaglutide on the market:
+There are a number of name brand versions of Semaglutide on the market, including Wegovy, Ozempic, and Rybelsus.

-Can’t I just get one of these “name brands” from a local pharmacy?
+Can’t I just get one of the “name brands” from a local pharmacy? add

 Another issue with the name brand weight loss medications is access.
 When demand goes up, supply goes down.
 The name brand versions of Semaglutide are often on back order.
 Patients have reported not being able to get Semaglutide for up to 8 months!